carahsoft/keyvault-certsync/README.md

 * `CERTIFICATE_NAMES` : A comma-separated list of certificate names that were downloaded
 * `CERTIFICATE_THUMBPRINTS` : A comma-separated list of certificate thumbprints that were downloaded

+As long as no download errors occur `--automate` will generate a `download_CERTIFICATENAME.json` file in the configuration directory to be used by `sync`.

 #### Linux Examples
 To download all certificates to /etc/keyvault.